logan-bobo/terraform-state-migration-issue/README.md

 ### The issue

-Terraform will remove resrouce dependencies when running `terrafrom state mv source destination` therefore if you attempt to remove items state migration terrafrom will remove objects in an incorrect order producing a non zero exit code
+Terraform will remove resrouce dependencies when running `terrafrom state mv source destination` therefore if you attempt to remove items post state migration terrafrom will remove resources in an incorrect order producing a non zero exit code upon execution.

 ### Reproducing the issue